ROS2-rmitbot/lesson9_ws/README.md

             - gz_ros2_bridge,               connect gazebo to ros2
     - meshes:   contains stl file
     - rviz:     contains rivz display configuration
     - src:      contains cpp file.
-Since the pkg do not have nodes, then it is useless.
+Since the pkg do not have nodes, then it is empty.
     - urdf:     contains the configuration of the robot
-        - my_robot.urdf.xacro:      robot inerta, visual, and collision
+        - rmitbot.urdf.xacro:       main file calling other xacro files
+        - rmitbot_platform.xacro:   contains the base platform definition
-        - my_robot_gazebo.xacro:    wheels' physics
+        - rmitbot_gazebo.xacro:     contains the wheels' physics for gazebo simulation
     - CMakeLists.txt:   folders that needs to be added to compile in cpp, i.e., :
         - meshes urdf launch rviz folders
     - package.xml:      add packages dependencies, i.e., :